100% online MPA Social and Public Policy

-One of the defining features of this online course is the online learning experience, which is built on interaction and collaboration with tutors and fellow learners.
+One of the defining features of this postgraduate course is the online learning experience, which is built on interaction and collaboration with tutors and fellow learners.
 In discussion groups, you will explore course materials with peers and dedicated tutors, and will have a unique opportunity to build your global professional network, making valuable connections with professionals from your sector based all over the world.

 The entirely online teaching and delivery of this Masters degree ensures that there is no need to ever visit campus – this MPA can be studied and completed from anywhere in the world.
 The flexible design of the programme makes it the ideal choice for busy professionals as it can be studied at any time.
-This enables you to study around work and family life, with no need to put your ambitions on hold by taking a career break.
+This enables you to study around full-time work and family life, with no need to put your ambitions on hold by taking a career break.

 You will learn from a highly skilled team of academics from around the world and study with a Department that has received national and global recognition in this field: in the 2021 QS World University rankings, the University of York ranked 22nd in the world for social policy and administration.